electric power, voltage, current, and resistance calculations pie chart - sengpielaudio Checker

 Formula wheel electronics

-V comes from "voltage" and E from "electromotive force".
-E means also energy, so V is chosen.
+V comes from "voltage" and E from "electromotive force (emf)".
+E means also energy, so we choose V.

 Rainbow line